kingzamzon/docs/docs/sdk/authentication/session-sigs/auth-methods/add-remove-auth-methods.md

 - `authMethod`: The auth method you want to add
 - `overrides`: An optional object that allows you to customize [certain parameters](https://docs.ethers.org/v5/api/contract/contract/#contract-functionsSend) of the transaction (e.g, `gasPrice`, `gasLimit`)

+**Note:** Here, we have specified a hardcoded `gasLimit` of `400000`.
+Users should note that this `gasLimit` is a number which is dependent on the authentication methods being added.
+For estimating the `gasLimit` specific to your use case, please visit [Estimating Gas](#estimating-gas) section.

+Alternatively, you can set a sufficiently high `gasLimit` fee based on your testing and requirements.

 ## Remove an Auth Method

 To remove an auth method, call the `removePermittedAuthMethod` function on the `PKPPermissions` contract.